Jump to section

 When should you see a doctor?

 Stress affects different people in different ways.
-Consider seeking medical advice if you notice:
+Consider speaking to a health professional if you notice:

 - Changes in your eating or sleeping habits, such as insomnia or loss of appetite